KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/docs/worksheet/part_1starting_our_single_page_app.md

   {% endhint %}

   {% hint style="tip" %}
 Scaffolding the application and installing all the required npm packages can take a few minutes.
 Perfect time to get to know your neighbor.
-Here's an icebreaker question-- What is your neighbor's spirit animal?
+Here's an icebreaker question-- What is your neighbor's guilty pleasure (or favorite most embarrassing) band or song?
   {% endhint %}

 3. Change the directory to the new one Angular CLI created for you.